Waiting, Trusting, Seeing in Cambodia

 Children’s Surgical Center

-Yatzie waited four years before attending her first sight-restoring expedition.
-SEE encourages its staff members to volunteer on expeditions abroad, but Yatzie wanted to wait until her son, Alec, was old enough to serve alongside her.
-In October 2016, Yatzie and Alec visited the Children’s Surgical Center in Cambodia, one of very few pediatric-exclusive eye clinics that SEE coordinates; Yatzie opted to serve with the Cambodia expedition for this reason.
+Yatzie waited four years before attending her first sight-restoring program.
+SEE encourages its staff members to volunteer for programs abroad, but Yatzie wanted to wait until her son, Alec, was old enough to serve alongside her.
+In October 2016, Yatzie and Alec visited the Children’s Surgical Center in Cambodia, one of very few pediatric-exclusive eye clinics that SEE coordinates; Yatzie opted to serve in the Cambodia program for this reason.

 This hectic atmosphere, and the broken exchanges between the children’s parents and the SEE doctors, tugged at Yatzie’s heartstrings.
 “As a parent, I can put myself in their shoes… that’s something I didn’t expect or take into consideration when I decided to go to a pediatric clinic.”

 Alec and Yatzie calmed the children with a universally beloved distraction: animal videos.
 A crowd of children gathered while Yatzie showed one girl a video of her dog on a tiny smartphone screen.
 Alec juggled to amuse the others, and the mood in the clinic markedly improved.

 Once Yatzie and Alec entered the operating room, they witnessed Dr. Kevin Winkle, a longtime SEE volunteer, expertly perform dozens of intricate pediatric surgeries.
 Yatzie found that it was easy to focus on the surgical work itself while Dr. Winkle operated, sharing his expertise with local ophthalmological residents.
 But the significance of their work was never lost in the rapid pace of the day.